 My personal Experience with Travel insurance

 Generally speaking, travel insurance is one of the questions I receive a lot when asked about my techniques and strategies to travel long term.
-I have tried 4 companies through the years and my general rule is to direct people directly to World Nomads.
+I have tried 4 companies through the years and my general rule is to direct people directly to their local approved insurance company.
 This is a proven company that has the best reputation in the market.
 They have also been recommended by lonely planet guides and their record is one of the cleanest and transparent in the market.
 Not once have I heard anybody having problems claiming to them.

 Get Coverage from your Credit Card